zmic/cirkel/README.md

 <img src="https://raw.githubusercontent.com/zmic/cirkel/master/examples/test_0.jpg" width=400px height=400px>

 ## What is it?
-It's a Python module written in C++ that paints colored disks on a canvas, using an inscrutable automaton-like ruleset.
+It's a Python module written in C++ that paints colored disks on a canvas, using an inscrutable automaton-like ruleset that I dreamt up in november of 2014.

 Examples of what this program can produce can be found on [my Flickr page](https://www.flickr.com/photos/66348526@N00/albums/72157665578003511)